streamlit/docs/content/deploy/community-cloud/get-started/connect-github.md

 #### Denied access

-If a request has been previously sent and denied, the OAuth prompt shows a red cross (<i style={{ verticalAlign: "-.25em", color: "#d1242f" }} className={{ class: "material-icons-sharp" }}>close</i>).
+If a request has been previously sent and denied, the OAuth prompt shows a red X (<i style={{ verticalAlign: "-.25em", color: "#d1242f" }} className={{ class: "material-icons-sharp" }}>close</i>).
 In this case, the organization owner will need to authorize Streamlit from GitHub.
 See GitHub's documentation on <a href="https://docs.github.com/en/apps/oauth-apps/using-oauth-apps/authorizing-oauth-apps#oauth-apps-and-organizations" target="_blank">OAuth apps and organizations</a>.

 <div style={{ maxWidth: '60%', margin: 'auto' }}>
 <Image alt="Denied authorization for Streamlit on an organization" src="/images/streamlit-community-cloud/GitHub-auth-denied-XL.png" />